DorageSid/CODSOFT-Word_Counter/README.md

   -  java -file name-

 #### How to Use

-After running the project -
+After running the project

-###### To count words in the entered text:
+#### To count words in the entered text:
 -  Type or paste your text into the provided text area.
--  Click the "Count Words" button
+-  Click the "Count Words" button.
+-  The word count and unique word count will be displayed on the right side of the window.

+#### To count words in a file:
+-  Click the "Open File" button.
+-  Select the text file you want to analyze.
+-  The content of the file will be displayed in the text area, and the word count and unique word count will be updated accordingly.